Continuing my series of blog posts about my July trip to China, today's post is about my first significant walk through a hospital during the trip.

-There are simulators that allowed students to practice doing sutures and searching for lumps beneath the skin surface.
+Some simulators allowed students to practice doing sutures and searching for lumps beneath the skin surface.

-Telemedicine is helpful here because they have a network of 95 hospitals across that western part of the country, including many rural areas, as shown in the map:
+Telemedicine is helpful here because they have a network of 95 hospitals across the western part of the country, including many rural areas, as shown in the map:

 They offer remote radiology, pathology, and cardiac diagnosis through these rooms:

-As we walked through a molecular oncology lab, we saw many publications on the wall and one of our Chinese hosts commented, with a chuckle, that they must “publish or perish,” which seems a lot like the academic environment in other countries.
+As we walked through a molecular oncology lab, we saw many publications on the wall, and one of our Chinese hosts commented, with a chuckle, that they must “publish or perish,” which seems like the academic environment in other countries.
 They were proud of their research and publishing: